ChaosRCService/pagoda-antenna/README.md

 # pagoda-antenna design by maarten

-A further evolutioin of the Pagoda Antenna, the Stubby Pagoda design.
+A further evolution of the Pagoda Antenna, the Stubby Pagoda design.

 Here you will find the gerber files for the ChaosRC Pagoda-2B antenna, as well as the STL files used to make your very own Stubby Pagoda.